 Public transport connects Nice to the Riviera coast and the alpine districts.
 The train that runs along the coast goes all the way to Italy (including Monaco to the north, and Cannes to the south).
 Tickets are inexpensive and trains run pretty frequently from early in the morning till late at night.
 We took it to go from our hotel to downtown.
 The views from the train are fantastic.
 Buses are a great option too.
 Bus line 86 goes along 5 kilometers along the coast to Villefranche Sur Mer.
 It’s a lovely trip.
 Within Nice all you have to do is walk.
 That said, there is a very convenient tram that goes from the airport to the center.

 Nothing Beats the Mediterranean in Winter!

 As you know, we love the Mediterranean.
 That’s why we live in between Barcelona and Athens.
-What’s more, we adore the Mediterranean in fall and autumn.
+What’s more, we always try to escape to other warm places in Europe in winter.
 While everybody is freezing in Europe, we get sun almost every day, warm days, and crips evenings.
 What we don’t get is masses of tourists!
 That’s why, from December till March we do a couple of trips around the sea.
 We’ve been to Malta, Mallorca, Santorini and Sicily in winter and had a blast.
 What could be better than enjoying these outrageously beautiful places without people?